Sustainability

 Some amount of food and operational waste is inevitable, but we seek to minimize our waste and divert as much of it as possible.
 We actively seek out partnerships with area farmers, local animal sanctuaries, and compost operations to prevent as much food from going to the landfill as possible.

 We source lots of different food from local producers, including fresh produce, tortillas, beef, and dry beans.
 Many of the producer partnerships are long-standing, and we have expanded to work with more local vendors over the last few years to source more local items.
-In fiscal year 2023, we worked directly with around 30 local producers.Â
+In fiscal year 2024, we worked directly with more than 30 local producers.Â

 We are always looking for ways to save more energy and be more environmentally conscious.
 In the next several years, we plan to procure a fully electric fleet of vehicles, install more energy-efficient measures such as solar panels, and continue to increase how much we recycle, compost, donate to farmers, source locally, and rescue from the landfill.